How Elites Use the Term Misinformation as a Form of Censorship

 Gartner & JD Power Only Provide Accurate Information?

 The company JD Power is a fake research entity that exists to sell rankings to marketers.
-Car companies with low-quality levels, like GM, pay JD Power to give them awards, which GM then uses in advertisements to deceive potential buyers.
-Gartner serves the same function and has the same dedication to research as JD Power, in the IT industry.
+Like GM, car companies with low-quality levels pay JD Power to give them awards, which GM then uses in advertisements to deceive potential buyers.
+Gartner serves the same function and has the same dedication to research as JD Power in the IT industry.
 Yet neither firm is accused of distributing misinformation.

-Is Facebook planning on banning GM advertisements from their website?
-Or is whether something is “misinformation” dependent upon whether you are being paid to carry it?
+Is Facebook planning to ban GM advertisements from its website?
+Or is something “misinformation” dependent upon whether you are being paid to carry it?

-Therefore, it is tough for Facebook to say that it opposes false information distribution credibly.
-Yet the claim that “Facebook will stop misinformation” is viewed as credible by establishment media entities.
+Therefore, it is tough for Facebook to say it opposes false information distribution credibly.
+Yet establishment media entities view the claim that “Facebook will stop misinformation” as credible.

 Multiple Golden Pinocchio Award Winner Opposes Misinformation?

 Facebook is a multiple-time winner of our Golden Pinocchio Award.
-Facebook has been lying to users about how it surveils them, and how their information is used and sold to advertisers.
-Facebook’s lying is jaw-dropping, often doing the exact opposite of what it claims to do, and recycling the same excuses when caught lying.
+Facebook has lied to users about how it surveils them and how their information is used and sold to advertisers.
+Facebook’s lying is jaw-dropping, often doing the exact opposite of what it claims to do and recycling the same excuses when caught lying.
 When Sheryl Sandberg or Mark Zuckerberg speak, it’s clear they are lying right when they are speaking.

-Yet, Facebook, which targets its users with ads and surveils them across the Internet, and then lies about it, is the company to battle misinformation?
+Yet, is Facebook, which targets its users with ads and surveils them across the Internet and then lies about it, the company to battle misinformation?

 This issue of watering down and censoring information is also prevalent at LinkedIn, which I cover in the article How Linked In Has Degraded As A Content Platform.
-LinkedIn pushes both low accuracy advertisements onto its users and preferences virtue signaling and promotional content over content of substance and content, which is accurate.
+LinkedIn pushes low-accuracy advertisements onto its users and preferences, virtue signaling, and promotional content over content of substance and accurate content.

-A review of the shares in the article whose link is included above clearly shows this and observes that this behavior pattern has become far worse since Microsoft acquired Linked In for $26 B. If you pay Linked In, they will promote any claim you like on their platform.
+A review of the shares in the article, whose link is included above, clearly shows this and observes that this behavior pattern has worsened since Microsoft acquired Linked In for $26 B. If you pay Linked In, they will promote any claim you like on their platform.

 Conclusion

-Misinformation is a term concocted by those that oppose the freedom of speech.
-It is used to silence the speech of those with which they disagree, beneficial if the speaker’s proposal is true, and the person opposing the speech cannot provide evidence to the contrary.
-Calling something misinformation is a first step in censoring that information.
+Misinformation is a term coined by those who oppose freedom of speech.
+It is used to silence the speech of those with whom they disagree, which is beneficial if the speaker’s proposal is accurate and the person opposing the speech cannot provide evidence to the contrary.
+Calling something misinformation is the first step in censoring that information.